dannyledger/dannyledger/README.md

 ## Hi there, I'm Danny 😊🤙

-🌏 An Auckland–based researcher with over a 10 years experience helping organisations understand how people think and operate.
+🌏 An Auckland–based researcher with over 10 years experience helping organisations understand how people think and operate.

 ⚗ Lately, I’ve been building on my technical skills and evolving them into a hybrid data engineering and analysis toolkit.